joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6068254/2025/01/18/marcus-freeman-first-black-coach-national-title-game-notre-dame/

 **A Big, Bold TikTok Ban**\
-`Shutting down the popular app is audacious.
+`Banning the popular app is audacious.
 It’s also a sign that  officials really believe the alternative is unacceptable.`\
 https://nytimes.com/2025/01/18/briefing/a-big-bold-tiktok-ban.html

 **'It's good to have that in D.C.': Commanders' celebrity fans can cheer again with both eyes open**\